medikoo/serverless-plugin-dynamodb-autoscaling/README.md

 # serverless-plugin-dynamodb-autoscaling
 ## Autoscaling configuration for DynamoDB tables of Serverless project

-- __Convention over configuration__ approach - automatically discovers configured tables and adds scaling resources.
-Still it's possible to [fine tune](#tables-configuration) settings per specific tables or indexes, or switch completely to [white list apprach](#white-list-approach)
+- __Convention over configuration approach__ - Automatically discovers preconfigured tables and accompanies them with dedicated scaling resources.
+Configuration can be [fine tuned](#tables-configuration) addressing specific tables or indexes, or switched completely to [white list approach](#white-list-approach)
-- __Resources savvy__ - if possible exiting IAM role is reused for scaling target resources.
-It's only mandatory `ScalableTarget` and `ScalingPolicy` that are added to cloudformation stack
+- __Resources savvy__ - Exiting project's IAM role is reused for handling scaling target resources.
+It's only mandatory `ScalableTarget` and `ScalingPolicy` resources that are added to CloudFormation stack

 ### Installation